liam-wiltshire/talks/scaling-laravel/content.md

 Using HAproxy again to monitor the health of the nodes and to route the traffic as appropriate.

+So, how did it go?

+---

+class: content-odd

+# Master -> Master Replication

+- Sometimes, simpler is better!
+- Anther option is to make each database the master of _some_ tables
+- Be careful with how you split responsibilities
+ - May end up opening a write connection to each server!

+???

+- Not great - worst. christmas. ever!

-Other option is to have each database be the master for *some* tables - still means if you are not careful that you end up opening a write connection to each database in one request!
+- Anther option is to have each database be the master for *some* tables - still means if you are not careful that you end up opening a write connection to each database in one request!

+- Again, only do it if you need to - Tebex uses Aurora, great write throuput, mostly negated the need to scale writes

 ---